 No matter what type of body you have, it’s gonna need to be hydrated.
 Water is incredibly nourishing for your body, and the right amount can make a huge difference to how you feel.

 But that being said, it’s important to drink water throughout the day, and not just chugging it at dinnertime.
-In fact, drinking too much water with meals can dilute your stomach acid, and stop you from breaking down your proteins.
-So stick to a glass with meals, and sip the rest throughout your day.
+Your body is more likely to flush water straight out of the kidneys if you consume it all at once.
+So aim to have just one glass with each meal, and sip the rest throughout your day.

 If water isn’t your fave, switch it for some herbal teas – yum!